silen7-pool/Cyfrin-Updraft/foundry-fund-me/README.md

+## My Journey ...

+**... on the wonderful [Cyfrin Updraft](https://www.cyfrin.io/updraft) platform, learning from the best, [@patrickalphac](https://twitter.com/patrickalphac) and his incredible team.
+After completing the Hardhat edition, it's time for me to move on to Foundry and be a part of the best, maybe!**

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**

 Foundry consists of:

 - **Forge**: Ethereum testing framework (like Truffle, Hardhat and DappTools).
 - **Cast**: Swiss army knife for interacting with EVM smart contracts, sending transactions and getting chain data.
 - **Anvil**: Local Ethereum node, akin to Ganache, Hardhat Network.
 - **Chisel**: Fast, utilitarian, and verbose solidity REPL.

 ## Documentation